Snyder21/Snyder21/README.md

  # Hi there, I'm Pankaj Kumar! 👨‍💻

- I’m an enthusiastic developer and avid competitive programmer
+ I am a passionate developer with a deep enthusiasm for coding and a strong track record in competitive programming

-## 🚀 About Me
+## 🚀 About

 - 🌱 I’m currently learning **Backend WebDev Technologies**
-- 👨‍💻 All  projects are available at [here](https://github.com/Snyder21)
+- 👨‍💻 All projects are available [here](https://github.com/Snyder21?tab=repositories)
-- 💬 I’m passionate about **Competitive Programming** and **Web Development**
+- 💬 With a fervent passion for Competitive Programming and Web Development,I continually strive to push the boundaries of my coding expertise.
 - 📫 How to reach me: **[pankajkumarnishad196@gmail.com](mailto:pankajkumarnishad196@gmail.com)**
-- ⚡ Love solving problems and building cool projects.

 ## 🛠 Skills & Tools